ruby-cube/project-inklings/README.md

 In recent years, there has been an explosion of apps following in Notion and Workflowy’s footsteps (see [Prior Art](#prior-art)).
 I have tried many of them and although they each add their own unique take on content block editing, none of them deliver the simple, easy experience I’m looking for in a thought-organization/thinking tool.

 So I’ve set out to build my ideal content block editor—one that feels as simple to use as sitting down with a journal.
-A place to lay out your thoughts and plan out your month, a place to list your to-dos, dump all your ideas and organize them, a place to draft a document.
+A place to lay out your thoughts and plan out your month.
+A place to list your to-dos, dump all your ideas and organize them.
+A place to draft a document.
 Local-first and syncable across devices.

 <p align="right"><a href="#">[top]</a></p>